Last week, I made two purchases off of Craiglist.

 But it still happens.
 We don’t have to feel shame about it.
 There’s a lot of inertia and historical patterns working against us.
 But we need to acknowledge it when it happens.

 I didn’t that day.
 It felt too awkward to bring back up.
-I made chitchat about other things - the growing tech community in Chicago, the cost of living in San Fran.
-But I didn’t address the elephant, and it’s haunted me all week since.
+I made chitchat about other things - the growing tech community in Chicago, the cost of living in SF.
+But I didn’t address the elephant, and it’s bugged me all week since.